 So, let’s revisit the question: Can ghosting be considered an act of self-care?

-For me, the answer is no. Ghosting and self-care do not align with my personal definition of self-care.
-While establishing healthy boundaries is an essential component of self-care, it does require communication.
+For me, the answer is no. Ghosting and self-care don’t align with my definition of self-care.
+While establishing healthy boundaries is an essential act of self-care, it also requires communication.
 Boundaries must be communicated; otherwise, how can we expect people not to violate them?
 Unless someone knows what we will and will not allow, anything goes.

-I’m of the opinion that people will choose to be in my life or not.
+People will choose to be in my life or not.
 That isn’t up to me.
-No one owes me their time or attention, and if they choose to disappear without respecting me enough to have a conversation about it, then at least by showing me who they really are, I can see that they didn’t belong in my life to begin with.
+No one owes me their time or attention, and if they choose to disappear without having a conversation with me about it, then at least they’ve shown me who they are.
+And I can decide if I want to continue the relationship with them.

-The Relational Dimension of Self-Care addresses setting healthy boundaries to develop and maintain meaningful, respectful relationships.
+The Relational Dimension of Self-Care addresses how to set healthy boundaries to develop and maintain meaningful, respectful relationships.
 Investing in this area of your life can improve the quality of your relationships and also support your well-being.

 Information on this website should not be interpreted as providing or replacing medical advice, diagnosis, or treatment.
 All content is intended for adults over the age of 18.
 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.